 The nurse will review what you can expect following surgery, including pain, medications, diet, activity and work restrictions, and details such as the need to arrange for a ride home following the procedure.

 By listening and following instructions from the surgeon and health care team, you can minimize the risks and complications of surgery.

-You will be asked to sign a consent form so that photographs may be taken before and after surgery.
+You'll likely be asked to sign a consent form so that photographs can be taken before and after surgery.
 Photographs serve as a reference for the surgeon during the procedure and become a part of your medical record.

 Estimate of costs

-You will be asked to visit the business office to get a written estimate of surgical fees.
-Insurance typically does not cover cosmetic surgery procedures.
-Payment is generally required prior to surgery.
+You'll be given an estimate of surgical fees.
+Insurance typically doesn't cover cosmetic surgery procedures.
+Payment is generally required before surgery.

-You may be scheduled for a pre-operative examination to assess general health prior to surgery.
+You might be scheduled for a preoperative examination to check your general health prior to surgery.